bremen79/parameterfree/README.md

 ![vision](figures/fashionmnist.png)
 FashionMNIST, 2 fully connected hidden layers with 1000 hidden units each and ReLU activations.

 Some classic linear classification experiments too.
-(If a line does not appear it is because it is outside of the plot.)
+(If a line does not appear it is because it is outside of the plot.
+Also, don't be too surprised of the fact that Adam is not so good on convex problems: this is known and probably an effect of the [hypothesis of the co-adaptation of neural networks and optimizers](https://parameterfree.com/2020/12/06/neural-network-maybe-evolved-to-make-adam-the-best-optimizer/) that I have proposed some time ago.)

 ![vision](figures/a9a.png)
 ![vision](figures/w8a.png)
 ![vision](figures/ijcnn1.png)